Timwi/KtaneSouvenir/translations.md

 ## Divided Squares

-"the square" is used when the square never divided, while "the correct square" is used when it has.
+“the square” is used when the square never divided, while “the correct square” is used when it has.

 ## Forget Any Color